 After two long years of agonizing absence from the live in-person performing arts scene, Opera Atelier returns to the gilded grandeur of the Elgin Theatre with a taut, crisply mounted rendering of Purcell’s timeless Restoration masterpiece.
 No work could be more fitting by way of a transitional offering bridging the pandemic-mandated small screen and the infinitely more sweeping dimensions of the classic proscenium.

 Seen in purely historical terms, Purcell’s exquisitely poignant retelling of Virgil’s tale of the doomed Queen of Carthage and her helpless love for the wandering Trojan prince, ultimately destined to found Rome, is heavily clouded by a profound lack of authentic musicological fact.
 Reputedly premiered in 1689 at a prestigious girls’ school in Chelsea, Dido and Aeneas has come to assume overtly legendary status as the first opera written in English.
 The appearance of fellow countryman John Blow’s no less groundbreaking Venus and Adonis, presented at precisely the same venue some five years earlier, seems not to concern icon-makers.
 That both pieces were reasonably well-seasoned when they first appeared at Josiah Priest’s Chelsea academy now seems distinctly probable.
-Like Venus, Dido was, in all likelihood, first presented as a Masque at the court of Charles II in 1684, explaining at least one of the most striking aspects of Purcell’s composition — the prevalence of dance.
+Like Venus, Dido was, in all likelihood, first presented as a Masque at the court of Charles II, explaining at least one of the most striking aspects of Purcell’s composition — the prevalence of dance.
 Priest, academic entrepreneur, was himself a dancing-master of no small renown.

 Treating history more as broad canvas than rigid, unyielding frame, director Marshall Pynkoski and choreographer Jeannette Lajeunesse Zingg splash action and art across the stage with characteristic abandon.